u-eff-gee/utr/README.md

 [1] A text histogram is a two-column file which contains the energy in the first column and the number of counts in the second column.
 Such a file is returned by the histogramToTXT script of utr, for example.
 [2] The full-energy peak in the histogram file is defined as the bin with the highest energy with a nonzero content.
 ```

+Including `fepefficiency`, a complete toolchain exists for the simulation and extraction of FEP efficiencies.
+The typical workflow would be:

+ 1. Simulate the detection efficiency by looping over different source energies.
+It will be assumed that the simulated geometry contains detection volumes which are defined to be `EnergyDepositionSD` (see also [2.2 Sensitive Detectors](#sensitivedetectors)).
+If multiple volumes are used, the output of the volume identifier must be activated, of course (see also [2.6 Output File Format](#outputfileformat)).
+This will create output files `utr<i>_t<t>.root` files, which contain the energy deposition in the corresponding volumes per event.
+The number `<i>` will correspond to a certain source energy.
+ 2. Sort the energy deposition into histograms by using the [getHistogram](#getHistogram) script, probably with the help of the `loopGetHistogram.sh` script.
+Executing `loopGetHistogram.sh` will sum the single threads and create a set of files called `utr<i>.root` which contain `TH1` ROOT histograms.
+ 3. Convert the ROOT files to text histograms by using the [histogramToTxt](#histogramToTxt) script, probably with the help of the `loopHistogramToTxt.sh` script.
+This will create a set of files called `det<j>_utr<i>.txt`, where `<j>` corresponds to the ID of a detector.
+These files contain a two-column representation of the histograms.
+ 4. Extract the FEP efficiency using the script described in this section.

 ## 6 Unit Tests <a name="unittests"></a>